photo of the Maya Train

 Conclusion

 Do we have any hesitation in recommending taking the Maya Train?
 Absolutely not.
-Once it is completed and operation is at full capacity, it will be wonderful.
+Now completed and when operating is at full capacity, it will be wonderful.
 We are certainly looking forward to riding the completed system.
-We have given you, the reader, all information about the Maya Train at its intermediate stage.
+We have given you, the reader, all information about the Maya Train at this date.
+The train gives an outstanding opportunity to explore all the Yucatan Peninsula.

 More blogs from Mexico